 Get Your Hands on Your Future

 UW-Stout offers innovative, career-focused degrees based on active learning, applied theory and research.

 The purposes of the committee shall be

-Representatives shall be elected by faculty and staff of each of the following areas as indicated:
+- Additional representatives shall be elected by faculty and/or staff of each of the following areas, as indicated:

 - Student - 1 (to be recommended by the SSA)

-- Advisement Center - 1 (elected by Advisement Center staff)
+- Representative from the Advisement Center - 1 (elected by Advisement Center staff)

 - When the elected representative from a content area cannot attend, one alternate from that area will serve as a voting member.

 - Alternates are encouraged to attend meetings when they do not serve.
 Since alternates cannot be presumed to know when they are needed to serve, any member who must miss a meeting should contact the alternate from his or her content area.